 How to Play Blackjack

-The object of Blackjack is to draw cards that totals to 21 or come closer to 21 than the Dealer.
-All cards equal their face value, except for a King, Queen, or Jack which each counts as 10.
-The Ace has the value of 11, unless that would give the player or the Dealer a total of more than 21, in which case, it will have a value of 1.
+The object of Blackjack is to draw cards that total 21 or come closer to 21 than the dealer.
+All cards equal their face value, except for a King, Queen, or Jack which each has a value of 10.
+The Ace has a value of 1 or 11, unless that would give the player or the dealer a total of more than 21, in which case, it will have a value of 1.

-Players will have to place a Blackjack wager in order to be in the round to play against the Dealer.
+Players must place a Blackjack wager in order to be in the round of play against the dealer.

 Each player will be dealt 2 cards, face up.

-The Dealer will also be dealt 2 cards, one face up and one face down, known as the “Hole Card”.
-All players must take action on their hands before the Dealer exposes the Hole Card and play the hand accordingly.
+The dealer will also be dealt 2 cards, one face up, and one face down, known as the “Hole Card”.
+All players must take action on their hands before the dealer exposes the Hole Card and plays the hand.

 NOTE: The player is responsible for the correct count of their hands.